 L-tryptophan/5-HTP – is an essential amino acid naturally found in plants and animals and is a precursor to 5-HTP (5-hydroxytryptophan) and serotonin.
 Our bodies don’t make it and we need to get it from another source.
 Some foods have it (like turkey, or nuts/seeds), but generally not in very large quantities.
 Like Valerian Root, L-tryptophan is useful in reducing sleep latency (reference), and many of the studies did not note a significant impact on cognition the next day.
 Because 5-HTP is converted in the body to serotonin, studies have shown that supplementation increases REM sleep and thus indicates improved sleep quality as well.
 A suggested dose for L-tryptophan to treat insomnia is 1000mg, but is often taken in larger doses initially, with lower doses being taken for maintenance thereafter.

 Melatonin – Responsible for maintaining the body’s circadian rhythm, melatonin is a hormone naturally found in our bodies.
 This hormone can be supplemented to help with falling asleep and staying asleep.
 Melatonin has been studied extensively for its use in many different areas; in some countries it is only available by prescription (like in the UK) and commonly prescribed for treatment of sleep disorders.
-In addition to being studied for its effects on insomnia (reference of study in adults, and another studying insomnia in children), Melatonin, has been well studied for its effects its neuro-protective effects (reference), its therapeutic use in cancer patients (reference, and here too), and more (e.g. liver function, pancreas & stomach function).
+In addition to being studied for its effects on insomnia (reference of study in adults, and another studying insomnia in children), Melatonin, has been well studied for its effects its neuro-protective effects (reference).

 L-theanine – is an another amazing amino acid that is naturally found in tea (in small quantities in both black tea and green tea, although black tea contains more – reference).
-L-theanine has been studied for a variety of things and has been shown to increase relaxation (reference), decrease anxiety (reference, and here), and has even been studied in animals for it possible treatment of cancer (reference).
+L-theanine has been studied for a variety of things and has been shown to increase relaxation (reference) and promote feelings of well-being.
 The amount of l-theanine found in tea is not enough to have much of an effect on sleep especially because tea has caffeine.
 The studies where l-theanine were used also had doses in the 100’s of milligram range.
 L-theanine was shown to improve sleep quality in one study; many anecdotal reports of users taking l-theanine support the study regarding sleep quality.
 L-theanine is probably not the strongest of the natural sleep aides, but it has very few documented side effects and is regarded as Generally Regarded As Safe (GRAS) by the FDA.

 Magnesium – is a mineral in the body that is a cofactor (a substance required for enzyme activity) in over 300 enzyme systems that serve to regulate various biochemical functions in the body including, but not limited to, muscle and nerve function, blood pressure regulation, and protein synthesis (reference).
 Magnesium has been studied for a variety of things, and has been shown to be helpful with sleep issues in more one study (another reference, and here).
 Magnesium can also be linked to stress reduction (at least as studied in animals, additional reference), which is a major cause of sleeplessness, and inability to fall asleep quickly (due to a racing mind).